Join the The Mint 400 team by volunteering for one of our key positions for both the events leading up to the race and on race day!

 1. MINT 400 RACE OPERATIONS

 There are four main categories of Mint 400 Race Operations.
-All three are equally important to the success on race day.
+All four are equally important to the success on race day.

 - Pit Captains: Oversee all pit operations and volunteer staff for assigned pit.
 Ensure all pit procedures are being followed.
 Conduct morale checks on pit volunteer staff, rotate positions as necessary.
 Conduct periodic “pit walk throughs” to ensure pit crews are following safety procedures.